Guides

 Integrating PubNub with Kafka

-Enterprise technologies such as Kafka are generating more insights than ever, but how do you turn these into actions?
+Enterprise technologies like Kafka generate more insights than ever—but how do you act on them?

-The PubNub Bridge for Kafka runs side-by-side with your other on-premise enterprise systems to provide a secure, scalable, and highly available mechanism to integrate with PubNub.
-By connecting PubNub with your Kafka instance, you can:
+The PubNub Bridge for Kafka integrates seamlessly with your on-premise systems, providing a secure, scalable, and highly available connection to PubNub.
+By linking Kafka with PubNub, you can:

-• Integrate mobile app event notifications without writing code or opening firewalls, allowing you to interface with mobile workers and enable Bring your own Device (BYOD) use cases for your enterprise employees
+• Enable mobile app event notifications without coding or opening firewalls, supporting mobile workers and BYOD use cases.

-• Grant access to your shared event stream across teams, without additional business routing logic or segmentation, enabling collaboration across your organization with data access audit trails.
+• Share event streams across teams without extra routing logic, ensuring collaboration with data access audit trails.

 For more information on our PubNub bridge for Kafka, see our developers page.